 The Cincinnati & Portsmouth Railway Company (C&P) was incorporated on March 1, 1873, 1 2 with a proposed route from Cincinnati east to Bethel, Georgetown, and West Union.
 2 A contract was awarded to John W. Rutherford of Columbus was awarded a contract for the grading and construction of the C&P in the fall of 1876.
 The line could not exceed 4% in grade and had a fixed cost of $8,000 per mile.

 Work began at its western terminus at Carrel Street in Columbia (today, Cincinnati’s Columbia-Tusculum neighbourhood) on the Little Miami Railroad.
 2 By October 1877, 11 miles had been completed east to Mt.
 Carmel, which included a station at Sutton and Benneville roads in Mt.
 Washington.
 1 By June 1878, it had reached Hamley.

 Cincinnati, Georgetown & Portsmouth Railroad

-A competing traction line, Interurban Railway & Terminal’s Suburban Traction Company, constructed in 1902 from Cincinnati to Bethel caused a drop in passengers, and the rise in the automobile in the 1920s caused a further drop in numbers.
-In 1927, the Coney Island branch was abandoned,1 followed by the Felicity branch and the Georgetown to Russellville segment in 1933.
+A competing traction line, Interurban Railway & Terminal’s Suburban Traction Company, was built in 1902 from Cincinnati to Bethel.
+1 It caused a drop in passengers along the CG&P. The rise in the automobile in the 1920’s caused a further drop in ridership, and in 1927, the Coney Island branch was abandoned, followed by the Felicity branch and the Georgetown to Russellville segment in 1933.
 By 1934, only four daily round trips from Columbia to Georgetown were listed.
-The CG&P made its last run on October 1, 1935.[/stag_one_half] [stag_one_half_last]
+The CG&P made its last run on October 1, 1935.